 Filter 2 If a Zone of Theoretical Visibility (ZTV) map is available, retain all filtered aspect areas that are visible with the development up to the limit of the search area.

-Filter 3 Identify and retain filtered aspect areas that are evaluated as outstanding or high in
+Filter 3 Retaining all aspect areas in which the development is located irrespective of their evaluation, also identify and retain filtered aspect areas that are evaluated as outstanding or high in